Charleston, Tennessee: Economy

-The city is across the Hiwassee River from a large paper mill operation of Bowater Corporation (Resolute Forest Products) in Calhoun, which is a major local employer.
+The city is across the Hiwassee River from a large paper mill operation of Resolute Forest Products in Calhoun, which is a major local employer.
 Logging trucks and rail traffic to and from this plant frequently traverse Charleston.

 Charleston is the postal address of the international headquarters of the Christian denomination The Church of God, commonly called "The Church of God (Charleston, Tennessee)" to distinguish it from other similarly named denominations.
 However, the denomination's headquarters are actually located in Cleveland.

 Olin Chemical and Lonza, both located on Old Lower River Road in Charleston, make pool chemicals as well as several other products.
 They employ several hundred people.

 GE Lighting (DHL Supply Chain) broke ground right off the interstate in 2007 and employs several hundreds of people, distributing General Electric light bulbs.

 An Amazon Fulfillment Center, located off the interstate in Charleston, employs several hundred people.

 Germany-based chemical company Wacker Chemie broke ground in 2011 on a new solar-grade polysilicon production facility (550-acre Greenfield site).
 At a cost of $2 billion, 650 new jobs were generated.

 Arts and culture

 The International Cowpea Festival and Cook-off, commonly referred to as the Cowpea Festival, takes place in Charleston each year of the second Saturday in September.

 The Hiwassee River Heritage Center in Charleston, opened in 2013, showcases the history of the Cherokee Nation and Removal in the area.
-The center was expanded in 2019 to include a National Historic Trail.
+The center was expanded in 2019 to include a portion of the Trail of Tears National Historic Trail.